abmgames/LocationPicker_SupportRTL_Language/README.md

 navigationController!.pushViewController(locationPicker, animated: true)
 ```

-To present `LocationPicker`, it needs to be nested inside a navigation controller so that it can be dismissed.
+To present `LocationPickerViewControllerRTL`, it needs to be nested inside a navigation controller so that it can be dismissed.
 ```swift
 let locationPicker = LocationPicker() locationPicker.pickCompletion = { (pickedLocationItem) in